ale94mleon/BindFlow/docs/source/modules/generate_scheduler.rst

-Schedular
+Scheduler
 =========

-Here is described the template class to build your own Schedular based on your needs as well as the already implemented and tested schedular.
+Here is the template class to build your Scheduler based on your needs as well as the already implemented and tested scheduler.

 .. automodule:: bindflow.orchestration.generate_scheduler
     :members: